gaussian/permissible/README.md

 ### Create a user
 - A new user is created (via Django admin), and added to the relevant groups (e.g. members, admins)
+- A `TeamUser` record is added automatically when this user joins those groups.
+  Note that if the user is removed from ALL of those groups for this `Team`, they will automatically have their `TeamUser` record removed.

 ### Edit a team-related record
 - The user tries to edit a `TeamInfo` record, either via API (django-rest-framework) or Django